cctweaker/HV-UPDI-programmer/README.md

 # Firmware
-Download and build the <a href="https://github.com/Dlloydev/jtag2updi/releases">latest release</a>.
+Download, build and flash the <a href="https://github.com/Dlloydev/jtag2updi/releases">latest release</a> by Dlloydev.

 # Example